Journal > Migrating from GitHub to SourceHut

 I’ve been on GitHub since 2008, and I still use it every day as part of my job.
 I’ve no major complaints – I’m still worlds happier using it than when I’m forced to use Jira or similar.
 Still, something has shifted in the last 16 years.

 I get regular emails from their salespeople trying to upsell us on more expensive enterprise plans; that’s how it goes in a capitalist society, but I prefer my tech a little scrappier.
-I’m not crazy about Git – open-source, decentralized technology – becoming largely synonomous with a closed-source, centralized platform owned by a three-trillion dollar company, nor about my work and personal coding activity being all mixed up together.
+I’m not crazy about Git – open-source, decentralized technology – becoming largely synonymous with a closed-source, centralized platform owned by a three-trillion dollar company, nor about my work and personal coding activity being all mixed up together.
 Furthermore, the way they’ve used open-source code to train up their LLM (Copilot) that they then sell back to developers doesn’t sit right with me.

 I learned about SourceHut from Tim Hårek and have been following along for a few years.
 A thread on Mastodon (alas, lost in the void) about Copilot finally motivated me to sign up.
 I happily paid $20 to support the effort as well as to get access to SourceHut Builds, their GitHub Actions equivalent (this post about why they require a paid account to use CI is a gem).